Quickstart for ongoing monitoring of models with ValidMind

 ValidMind generates a unique code snippet for each registered model to connect with your developer environment.
 You initialize the client library with this code snippet, which ensures that your documentation and tests are uploaded to the correct model when you run the notebook.

-2. In the left sidebar, navigate to Model Inventory and click the + registed model.
+In the left sidebar, navigate to Model Inventory and click + Register New Model.

 Next, replace this placeholder with your own code snippet: